blueDev2/GMLua/README.md

 # Demo

 A test.zip file is provided in this project.
 If you would like to see a demo of this in action, place the test.zip file in the appropriate location depending on device and unzip it.
 Refer to [this](https://manual.yoyogames.com/Additional_Information/The_File_System.htm) part of the manual.

-Uncomment and save the last line in GMLua_Control.
-This allows "getgmlfunction" to use any built-in function.

 Run the project and you should see 2 red circles with grey centers that follow the mouse at differing speeds.
 Please then check on the "Lua_test_object" to see an example on how to make the GML and Lua interact seamlessly.
 The lua code that is used is within the folder "test_object"